RMS Anti-Bullying Efforts

 RMS, like so many middle schools across the country, is struggling to combat widespread bullying behaviors.
 Many would like to think bullying is not prevalent in our community but we are not at all immune.
 One critical element in bullying prevention is the education of staff.
-The 2008 survey provided us with valuable information and a great launch pad from which to begin our discussions.
+The 2008 survey provided us with our initial valuable information and a great launch pad from which to begin our discussions.

 The latest research states that to successfully combat bullying behaviors all adults involved in the lives of children need to work in concert with one another.
 As parents, none of us want to believe that our children are capable of consciously harming another.
 Perhaps that's the first and foremost important obstacle: taking a step back and turning an objective eye and ear to what's truly happening with, or to our children.
 Students exhibiting bullying behaviors absolutely need to hear from every caring adult in their lives that bullying behaviors are dangerous beyond common understanding, and simply wrong.
-The link below offers some excellent strategies both for parents of the bullied, and parents of those who bully.

 We're learning a lot from our students.
 During our regularly scheduled anti-bullying lessons students offer insight into bullying trends at RMS.
 Counselors, Health and Physical Education Teachers, and Administrators team up to work with groups of students to learn what the bullying looks like year-to-year and where it's taking place.
 Strategies to combat bullying behaviors are discussed, and sometimes practiced via role-play.
 These lessons are often powerful in that those students seen as most reserved and quiet are prone to open up and offer perspectives previously unknown.
 Many lessons teach students to appreciate differences and encourage them to take an active role in positively impacting our school culture.
 The lessons used to be stand-alones, but are now imbedded with the PE Health lessons each semester.